 The population included in this profile mainly consists of men with an average age of 27 years.
 Most of them have a mild intellectual disability; sometimes, they have a mild form of autism.
 Almost all persons in profile 1 have a day activity or work.
 However, because they have difficulty in maintaining social contacts, they have few friends.
 Their parents are competent in parenting and, in most cases, provide social/emotional support.

 Statements for persons in this profile:

 For persons in this profile:

-The person’s socio-emotional development must be stimulated
+The person’s socio-emotional development must be stimulated.